Man accused of killing missing wife is in critical condition

 FARMINGTON, Conn.
 (AP) — A Connecticut man charged with murdering his estranged wife was hospitalized in critical condition Tuesday after being found unresponsive in a vehicle inside his garage, authorities said.

 Fotis Dulos was found when officers went to his house in Farmington because he was late for a bond hearing in the murder case.
-He is being treated for carbon monoxide poisoning, Farmington Police Lt.
-Tim McKenzie said.
-Dulos was alone inside the house when police responded.
+He is being treated for carbon monoxide poisoning, according to Farmington Police Lt.
+Tim McKenzie, who would not confirm if it was a suicide attempt.

-Dulos has denied any involvement in the killing his wife, Jennifer Dulos, who hasn’t been seen since she dropped their five children off at their New Canaan school in May; she is presumed dead.
+Dulos and his wife, Jennifer Dulos, were going through bitter divorce and child custody proceedings when she vanished months ago.
+He has denied any role in the disappearance of his wife, who hasn’t been seen since she dropped their five children off at their New Canaan school in May.
+The children, who ranged in age from 8 to 13 when their mother vanished, have been staying with their maternal grandmother in New York City.

 Officers and emergency medical responders converged on Dulos’ stately home in the wealthy Hartford suburb around noon Tuesday, and confusion ensued because Dulos’ attorney, Norm Pattis, and others initially said that he was dead.
-Pattis later said he was told his client had a pulse.
+Pattis later said he was told his client had a pulse and was being taken to a hospital.

 “Typically, CPR will be performed for a period of time,” McKenzie said.
 “If there is any type of life present, the patient will be transported to a hospital, and that’s what happened today.”